wgabrielong/Neural-Nets-and-Polynomial-Discriminants/README.md

 <i>Wern Juin Gabriel Ong, Bowdoin College (gong "at" bowdoin.edu)</i><br>
 <i>Anna Seigal, Applied Mathematics, Harvard University (aseigal "at" seas.harvard.edu)</i><br>

-This GitHub repository contains code for the forthcoming paper "Neural Networks and Discriminant Loci of Parameterized Polynomial Systems: First Examples" by Wern Juin Gabriel Ong and Anna Seigal.
+This GitHub repository contains code and data associated with the forthcoming paper "Neural Networks and Discriminant Loci of Parameterized Polynomial Systems: First Examples" by Wern Juin Gabriel Ong and Anna Seigal.

 Herein, we describe the functionality of each file: